liamkendall/pollimetrydata/README.md

 Pollimetrydata: Data for pollimetry
 ==========

-Model fits used to estimate pollinator body size.
+Model objects used to estimate pollinator body size and bee foraging ranges.

 To install
 ==========